 Create the survey bot

-- Login to the Engagement Portal and go to the Conversational AI > Conversation Builder.
+- Login to the Engagement Portal and go to the Automate > Conversation Builder.

 2. From the dashboard that lists your bots, click New Bot in the upper-right corner.

 3. In the Choose a Bot Template window, select Survey Bot.

 4. In the Survey Bot window, specify the following:

 - Name: Enter a name for the bot that's concise and clear.